bioforlife/Global-Burden-of-Diseases-Analysis/README.md

   - Public Health Expenditure
 - There is a positive correlation between number of deaths and population.
 - There is a positive correlation between number of deaths and number of diseases.
-- There is a weak correlation between number of deaths and country GDP.
-The effects this correlation has varies based on continent.
+- There is a no correlation between number of deaths and country GDP.
+However, when the values are divided by continent a negative and positive correlation present.
 - Overall there is no correlation between number of deaths and public health expenditure.
 However, further analysis show the relationship between these two factors in continent dependent.
 #### Potential reasons why number of deaths increased?
 - Increase in population and increase in diseases resulted in communicable diseases to spread easily.